 SANDAKAN SABAH Sandakan is the small seaside town one flies to in order to reach the more remote parts of the island.

 KUCHING SARAWAK My final stop in Malaysia was Kuching, the capital of Sarawak.
 It was a surpringsly pleasant city, with beautiful river walks, interesting art and architecture, comfortable streets built at human scale... it was not at all like the car-dominated, highway-obsessed city of Kuala Lumpur.
 One thing to note is that Kuching is crazy about cats.
-The photos below don't even show the half of it.
 There are monuments to cats, street art to cats, murals to cats.
 This is partly because the name Kuching sounds like the Malay word for 'cat'.
 There are many theories about this, my favorite being that when James Brooke arrived from England to take administrative control of the area, he asked the locals what the name of their town was by pointing to it (many believe the original name of the town was Sarawak).
-The locals saw him pointing, but thought he was pointing specifically to a cat that was sitting there, not to the town in general, so they told him the name of that thing was 'kuching'... and hence it's been the official name ever since.
+The locals saw him pointing, but thought he was pointing specifically to a cat that walked by, so they told him the name of that thing was 'kuching'...

 BAKO NATIONAL PARK SARAWAK Not far from Kuching is the amazing Bako National Park, which can only be reached by boat from a nearby village.
-Here you can see my run-in with the local natives, who blocked my passage on my way back to the docks (I nearly missed the last boat back, in fact).
-I was alone and there was about 200 of them, so I had to wait for their entire troop to lazily cross the trail.
-It was like an entire city on the move.
-You can also see a pitcher plant in the last photo, one of the world's few carnivours plants which lure insects and small mammals into its belly with sweet smells, only to close and trap them, and digest them with digestive juices.
+You can see a pitcher plant in the last photo, one of the world's few carnivorous plants which lure insects and small mammals into its belly with sweet smells, only to close and trap them, and digest them with digestive juices.
 And with that, sadly it was time to leave Malaysia.
 So it goes.